 To qualify for the Geneva Academy Scholarship, a candidate must fulfill all of the following requirements:

-• AĀ sound command of English.
-You must be able to show, via aĀ recognized test, that your English is of a high enough standard to successfully engage with and complete your courseĀ at the Geneva Academy.
+- The candidate must possess a strong command of English.
+You must be able to show, via a recognized test, that your English is of a high enough standard to successfully engage with and complete your course at the Geneva Academy.
 This requirement does not apply if (1) your mother tongue is English; (2) you have taken an English-taught bachelor’s or master’s degree; or (3) you have at least two years’ professional or academic experience in an English-speaking environment.
-AĀ passive knowledge of French is an asset,Ā as students might have to attend conferences and class presentations in French.
+A passive knowledge of French is an asset, as students might have to attend conferences and class presentations in French.

-• Eligible Countries:Ā All non-Western countries (full list of eligible countries availableĀ here).
+- Eligible Countries: All non-Western countries (full list of eligible countries available here).

-• AĀ full law degree (received by June at the latest), enabling the applicant to sit the bar exam in the relevant country; or another degree if the applicant has a significant amount of training in public international law and courses related to our program (e.g., international human rights law, international humanitarian law, international criminal law).
+- A full law degree (received by June at the latest), enabling the applicant to sit the bar exam in the relevant country, or another degree if the applicant has a significant amount of training in public international law and courses related to our program (e.g., international human rights law, international humanitarian law, international criminal law).

-• AĀ demonstrable interest in the subject matter of the programĀ (e.g., professional experience, internships, summer school, conferences attended, publications, etc.).
+- The applicant should exhibit a clear interest in the program’s subject matter, as evidenced by professional experience, internships, summer school, conferences attended, publications, and so on.

 How to Apply for the Geneva Academy Scholarship?

-Please follow the following application instructions to apply for this scholarship:
+Please follow the application instructions below to apply for this scholarship:

 The online application is divided into the following steps: